aszkid/ELPP_DEV/README.md

 }
 ```

-Will print 'This is info logging: 32' in the standart output.
+Will print `This is info logging: 32` in the standart output.

 Simple as that.
 Fast and uncomplicated.